Rocket Appartamento Espresso Machine Review

 The Appartamento uses the same components as the higher-end Evoluzione line, including the copper boiler, stainless steel casing, magnetic drip tray, and 58 mm commercial grade portafilters.
 This makes it an excellent value.
 It even comes with an aluminium tamper, an excellent step up from the useless plastic tampers typically included with entry-level models.

 Rocket stuck with what they do best and outfitted the Appartamento with professional grade materials.

 This machine’s stand-out design features are the unique laser cut-outs on the side, which you won’t even find on other Rocket models.
 They immediately identify it as the Appartamento.
 The circular cut-outs come standard in black, white, and copper, but there is plenty of customization potential if you want to personalize your machine.
 And like all Rocket machines, the knobs for the steam wand and hot water wand are adorned with the iconic R logo.

-More recently, Rocket has released the Serie Nera (aka Black Series) Appartamento, which costs less than $100 extra and ups the style ante.
+More recently, Rocket has released the Serie Nera (aka Black Series) Appartamento, which costs just little extra and ups the style ante.
 The sides are coated in a rubberized matte black coating, and a more durable metal cup rail is added to the top around the cup warmer.
 The Serie Nera also has an ECO mode for saving energy, quickly switched on and off with a button on the bottom (4).

 Cleaning and Maintenance – 3.5/5

 As long as you treat your Rocket Espresso machine well, it should last a very long time.
 For example, always opt for filtered water, and add a softener if you live in a hard-water region.
 This avoids the build-up of scale and another crud in the steam boiler and plumbing.
 A little bit of preventative work will save you a lot of frustration in the long run.

 The Appartamento is sold with a supply of cleaning tablets, a blind basket, and a set of instructions, and your best bet is to use them as prescribed.